 On the island lives the world’s largest population (around 1 million) of robber crabs (Birgus latro) – the largest land invertebrate in the world, up to 40cm long.

 In the forest can be found also purple crab (Gecarcoide lalandii) but it is more rare.
-Close to the seepages of springs in the forests can be found also purple crabs (Gecarcoide lalandii) – Christmas Island is the only place in the world where these crabs are blue.
-Other crabs in forests are little nipper (Geograpsus grayi), yellow nipper (Geograpsus crinipes), the rare white-stripe crab (Labaunium rotundatum).
+Close to the seepages of springs in the forest can be found also purple crabs (Gecarcoide lalandii) – Christmas Island is the only place in the world where these crabs are blue.
+Other crabs in forest are little nipper (Geograpsus grayi), yellow nipper (Geograpsus crinipes), the rare white-stripe crab (Labaunium rotundatum).

 On the island grow 135 native plant species.
 At least 18 are not found anywhere else in the world:

 - Christmas Island Spleenwort (Asplenium listeri C.Chr.) – fern, rarely found on some inland cliffs.
-Less than 300 plants known.
+Less than 300 plants are known.

 - Sage Orchid (Brachypeza archytas (Ridl.)
 Garay (1972)) – epiphytic orchid with white flowers, often found on trunks of large trees.

 - Ridley’s Ground Orchid (Zeuxine exilis Ridl., 1906) – terrestrial orchid.
-Found once in 1904, was considered to be extinct but rediscovered in 2009.
+Found once in 1904, was considered to be extinct but was rediscovered in 2009.

 - Lister’s Palm (Arenga listeri Becc.) – growing on lower terraces closer to the sea.